10darts/documentation/tutorials/android/setup.rst

 .. _android-sdk-setup:

 =================
 Android SDK Setup
 =================

-The following instructions will guide you through the process of implementing 10 Darts SDK in your application, the instructions are based on *Android Studio.*
+The following instructions will guide you through the process of implementing 10darts SDK in your application.
+These instructions are based on *Android Studio*.

 .. note::

-    Note that the target devices should have Google Play services installed and updated on it for the proper operation of this SDK
+    Please note that your users’ devices should have Google Play services installed and updated for the proper operation of this SDK

 .. warning::

     Before proceeding you should have created a GCM project in your firebase console, please refer to :ref:`Google Cloud Messaging <faq-gcm>` and follow the steps.

 Configure the application